ianrust/tubesim/README.md

 ## TODOs

+Frequency recording script, generate a few files.
+    Playback

+Make sure timing matches in sim (specifically the "tick" variable)

+Make sidelines by either expanding Tube to have a special "1-sided" mode or it's own class
+    they need to have way different indexing (start at the center) and have the ability for angles

 Make sure LEDs have the right r,g,b order

 Make tubes have a 1 signal entrypoint

-Make sidelines by either expanding Tube to have a special "1-sided" mode or it's own class
-    they need to have way different indexing (start at the center) and have the ability for angles

-Serial to browser w/ frequency spectrum
-    needs integration w/ audio board with filters and such
+Get index -> spatial location working w/ a common definition with the Tube object since so much of that lives there.
+In the future this could be a config file?

 I'm not that impressed with the performance of the spectrum chip.
 We should really be able to do an fft, but that is hard.

-Get index -> spatial location working w/ a common definition with the Tube object since so much of that lives there.
-In the future this could be a config file?

 Nice-to-have, better realism: try adding diffusers, ie cylinders w/ low alpha and blend turned on.